BattMoTeam/BattMo/readme.md

-# Batmo (TBD) is an electrochemical continuum modelling framework.
+# Batmo is an electrochemical continuum modelling framework.

 ## Installation